Haftom2323/Day-5-Challenge/README.md

 # Building a dashboard using streamlit
- This repository is a project for building a dashboar using streamlit and mysql database
+ This repository is a project for building a dashboard using streamlit and mysql database